kusius/kusius.github.io/content/posts/c3-dev-festival.md

 I find that we are perplexed by the meaningfulness of small talk, or lack thereof.

-Search for the event schedule, find the talks, workshops and people you like to hear.
+Search for the event schedule, find the talks, workshops and people you would like to hear.
 This will build a mental model of scheduling and purpose during the conference.
 There is a safety to knowing what talks you're going to enjoy.

 At some point, you or another person might get lost trying to search around for the room where the next talk will be.